 Keeping software documentation up-to-date is a never-ending task.
 Every new feature or enhancement that goes into the code has the potential to cause a change in the documentation.
 Also, once the project's documentation reaches a certain level of completeness, you will find that a lot of the patches people send in are for the documentation, not for the code.
 This is because there are many more people competent to fix bugs in prose than in code: all users are readers, but only a few are programmers.

-Documentation patches are usually much easier to review and apply than code patches.
-There is little or no testing to be done, and the quality of the change can be evaluated quickly just by review.
+Documentation patches are usually easier to review and apply than code patches.
+There is little or no testing to be done, and the quality of the change can be evaluated quickly just by examination.
 Since the quantity is high, but the review burden fairly low, the ratio of administrative overhead to productive work is greater for documentation patches than for code patches.
 Furthermore, most of the patches will probably need some sort of adjustment, in order to maintain a consistent authorial voice in the documentation.
 In many cases, patches will overlap with or affect other patches, and need to be adjusted with respect to each other before being committed.

 Given the exigencies of handling documentation patches, and the fact that the code base needs to be constantly monitored so the documentation can be kept up-to-date, it makes sense to have one person, or a small team, dedicated to the task.
 They can keep a record of exactly where and how the documentation lags behind the software, and they can have practiced procedures for handling large quantities of patches in an integrated way.

-issue managers can also help map between tickets and individual developers.
+Issue managers can help map between tickets and individual developers.
 When there are a lot of bug reports coming in, not every developer may read the ticket notification mailing list with equal attention.
 However, if someone who knows the development team is keeping an eye on all incoming tickets, then she can discreetly direct certain developers' attention to specific bugs when appropriate.
 Of course, this has to be done with a sensitivity to everything else going on in development, and to the recipient's desires and temperament.
 Therefore, it is often best for issue managers to be developers themselves.

 Another thing issue managers do is notice when tickets become obsolete.
 Sometimes a bug is fixed accidentally as part of an unrelated change to the software, or sometimes the project changes its mind about whether a certain behavior is buggy.
 Finding obsoleted tickets is not easy: the only way to do it systematically is by making a sweep over all the tickets in the database.
-Full sweeps become less and less feasible over time, however, as the number of tickets grows.
+But full sweeps become less and less feasible over time, as the number of tickets grows.
 After a certain point, the only way to keep the database sane is to use a divide-and-conquer approach: categorize tickets immediately on arrival and direct them to the appropriate developer's or team's attention.
 The recipient then takes charge of the ticket for the rest of its lifetime, shepherding it to resolution or oblivion as necessary.
 When the database is that large, the issue manager becomes more of an overall coordinator, spending less time looking at each ticket herself and more time getting it into the right person's hands.

 In the nomenclature I've been using elsewhere in this book, this position might be called "ticket manager", but in practice no project calls it that, and most call it "issue manager", so that's what we'll use here too.